natdog400/Python-Personal-Macro/README.md

   - The UI is designed to stay populated even if individual templates fail to load into the bot.
   - Check `bot_debug.log` for the failing template path; ensure the image exists at the resolved absolute path.
   - Use the Templates tab to update the path or re-capture and save the template.
+- Recorder tab:
+  - Start Recording to capture global mouse moves, clicks, scrolls, and key presses (requires `pynput`).
+  - Stop to end capture, then optionally delete selected events.
+  - Save… prompts for a friendly name; stores `recordings/<name>.json` with `events` and `name`.
+  - Preview Overlay replays visually without performing any input.
+  - Playback executes the recording now.
+  - Use Play Recording in any step editor to run a saved recording; pick from the dropdown that lists files in `recordings/`.
+  - Pause/Resume: temporarily pause capture during a session; resuming preserves timing and continues appending events.
+  - Add Marker: insert labeled markers into the timeline to annotate moments.
+  - Library Bar: browse and manage saved recordings — Refresh list, Open into the table, Play immediately, Rename, Delete.
+  - Play Recording action fields:
+    - Recording: select from the `recordings/` folder via dropdown.
+    - Speed: multiplier to compress or expand event intervals (e.g., `2.0` runs twice as fast).
+    - Start Transition (s): optional smooth pre‑roll move to the first recorded position (set to `0.0` for auto distance‑based duration).
+  - Implementation details:
+    - Speed scales per‑event intervals; internal `pyautogui.PAUSE` is disabled during playback to avoid unintended delays.
+    - Start Transition uses either the configured duration or an auto duration based on cursor distance and speed.
+    - Playback and action results are logged to `bot_debug.log` for traceability.